-- Proposal (5 points)

-- Outline (10 points)

-- Annotated Bibliography (10 points)

-- First draft submitted on due date (15 points)

-- Peer response (10 points)

-- Presentation of position paper (20 points)

-- Final draft (200 points)
+- Graphic organizer submitted on due date (10 points) - Annotated Bibliography (15 points) - First draft submitted on due date (15 points) - Peer response submitted on due date (10 points) - Presentation of position paper (20 points) - Final draft (200 points)

-Collaborative group project: You will collaborate with 2 or 3 other classmates this term to research and present multiple perspectives on an issue of your choice.
+Collaborative group project: You will collaborate with 2 or 3 other classmates this term to explore, research, and present multiple perspectives on a controversial issue of your choice.
 (100 points)

-Daily grade: Homework and in-class activities (100 points)
+Daily grade: Homework and in-class activities: An easy 100 points if you keep up with the daily work (100 points)

-Commitment grade (50 points): Basically just what it sounds like-participation in class activities, coming to class prepared, coming to class on time, and so on.
+Commitment grade: Basically what it sounds like-engaged participation in class activities, coming to class prepared, doing your work on time, coming to class on time, and so on.
+(50 points) Total = 1000 points